-TYPICAL - The frequency and/or magnitude of defects are consistent with the inspectors expectations when compared to similar buildings of approximately the same age which have been reasonably well maintained.
+HIGH - The frequency and/or magnitude of defects are beyond the inspectors expectations when compared to similar buildings of approximately the same age that have been reasonably well maintained.

 MINOR DEFECTS:

 The incidence of Minor Defects in this Residential Building in comparison to the average condition of similar buildings of approximately the same age that have been reasonably well maintained is considered.